pahsantana/pahsantana/README.md

 ### I'm looking for

 - A job in Frontend or FullStack developer.
-- Hackathons (I've been waiting for the result of the judges of NASA SPACE APPS CHALLENGE- Team UFAir- Global nominee and finalist)
+- Hackathons (I've been waiting for the result of the judges of NASA SPACE APPS CHALLENGE 9th edition- Team UFAir- Global nominee and finalist)
-- New courses in IOT, Machine Learning and Data science
+- New free courses in IOT, Machine Learning and Data science.

 -------------------------------------------------------------------------------------------------------------------------------------------------
 ### 👯 I’m looking to collaborate on a project